 If you’re looking to buy a quad, should this bother you?

 Not really!
 The real fun in miniquad flying is actually in close quarters!
 If you watch FPV videos on YouTube, you’ll see that most of the flying is actually done in a very limited area.
 Pilots usually stick to a perimeter and fly within it.

-If you are looking to get into aerial photography, the range of the Phantom is more than enough for you to compose and capture beautiful aerial images.
+If you are looking to get into aerial photography, the range of the Phantom or Mavic is more than enough for you to compose and capture beautiful aerial images.